-The publicised indictment of 12 Russian intelligence officers by Special Counsel Robert Mueller over hacking charges was an important reminder that data security on cloud platforms is an issue.
+The publicized indictment of 12 Russian intelligence officers by Special Counsel Robert Mueller over hacking charges was an important reminder that data security on cloud platforms is an issue.
 With this came an inevitable discussion of the security issues surrounding cloud platforms.
 Most cloud experts agree that companies are exposed to data security risks if they try to mitigate risk themselves.
-That said, experts disagree on whether it’s possible to totally mitigate risk of data leaks, data theft, or other data risks.
+That said, experts disagree on whether it’s possible to totally mitigate the risk of data leaks, data theft, or other data risks.
 In some cases, companies may turn to resources such as https://cyral.com/data-activity-monitoring/ to help with tracking cloud data and keeping it secure, so that everything is monitored leaving less chance of a security risk.

 What Is Data Risk?